 Suske en Wiske - De Gezanten van Mars (Kuifje, 1955)

 In 1949, Vandersteen's work first appeared in the magazine Tintin.
 He started out with some gags of 'Lambik', but from 1950, longer adventure stories of 'Suske en Wiske' ('Bob et Bobette') appeared.
 The international fame of Vandersteen's comic was established.
-However, due to Hergé's interference, Vandersteen's typical Flemish comic had to be rebuilt and drawn in a more Clear Line style.
-In addition to the 'Suske en Wiske' stories, Vandersteen also created the gag strip ''t Prinske' ('Altesse Riri') and the epic 'Tijl Uilenspiegel' ('Thyl Ulenspiegel') for the magazine.
+However, due to Hergé's interference, Vandersteen's typical Flemish comic had to be restyled in the "ligne claire" (Clair Line) of all other artists in the magazine.
+In addition to the 'Suske en Wiske' stories, Vandersteen also created the gag strip ''t Prinske' ('Altesse Riri', 1953-1959) and the epic 'Tijl Uilenspiegel' ('Thyl Ulenspiegel', 1951-1953) for the magazine.

 In the following decades of productivity, Vandersteen befriended artists like Bob de Moor and Marc Sleen.
-He expanded his activities by creating various new series, and founding the Vandersteen studios in 1952.
-Various artists joined his studios throughout the years, such as Paul Geerts, Karel Biddeloo (Bik), Karel Verschuere, Jeff Broeckx, Eugeen Goossens, Karel Boumans, Robert Merhottein and Edward de Rop.
+He expanded his activities by creating various new series, and founded the Vandersteen studios in 1952, although Vandersteen had some assistance prior to this.
+None other than Maurice Tillieux assisted him on the realistic comics he made for Ons Volkske and Overal in the 1947-1949 period, and from 1949 to 1952 Vandersteen was aided by François-Joseph Herman.
+Several artists joined Studio Vanstersteen throughout the years, such as Paul Geerts, Karel Biddeloo (Bik), Karel Verschuere, Jeff Broeckx, Eugeen Goossens, Karel Boumans, Robert Merhottein and Edward de Rop.
 Most of the time, Vandersteen drew the first episodes of a series himself, and then handed it over to his assistants.

 De Familie Snoek